momo-trip/SmartC2Rust/docs/ffi-boundary.md

 This is a natural trade-off: incremental translation gives flexibility in choosing what to translate, but at the cost of more FFI boundaries and more `unsafe` code around them.

-## LLM behavior

-Without explicit instructions about FFI boundary design, LLMs tend to produce Rust code that mirrors the original C code closely, using raw pointers and `unsafe` blocks throughout the translated code.
-Providing the wrapper pattern as part of the translation prompt helps the LLM separate the FFI layer from the core logic, resulting in more idiomatic and safer Rust.